pek-si/byc-lyzer/README.md

 - 0.9.6: Added a table for Trauma Tokens.
 - 1.0.0: The previous game state can now be inspected once the game has finished.
 - 1.0.1: Fine tuned 'End of Game Summary' export feature.
+- 1.0.2: Added information about jump preparations into group headers of Crisis table.